TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

    Click on **Next** to proceed.

-2. KookaSuite does not (as yet) have an application trust certificate, so Windows Defender will alert you with the following dialogue:
+2. KookaSuite does not (as yet) have an application trust certificate, so Windows Defender will alert you with the following dialogue.

 .. figure:: images/windows-protect1.png
    :width: 400
    :align: center

-   Click on **More info** to proceed to the next dialogue:
+   Click on **More info** to proceed to the next dialogue.

 .. figure:: images/windows-protect2.png
    :width: 400